Discrete complex analysis on isoradial graphs: Discrete harmonic and holomorphic functions. Basic facts

-Applying Green's formula to $\dhm{\mesh}{\cdot}{\{a\}}{\O^\mesh_\G}$ and $G_{\Omega^\mesh_\G}(\cdot;u_0)$, one obtains
+Applying Green's formula (\ref{GreenFormula}) to $H=\dhm{\mesh}{\ccdot}{\{a\}}{\O^\mesh_\G}$ and $G=G_{\Omega^\mesh_\G}(\ccdot;u_0)$, one obtains

-It was noted by U.~B\"ucking \cite{Buck08} that, since the remainder in (\ref{Gasympt}) is of order $O(\mesh^2|u\!-\!u_0|^{-2})$, one can use R.~Duffin's ideas \cite{Duf53} in order to derive the Harnack Lemma for discrete harmonic functions.
-Recall that we denote by $B^\mesh_\G(u_0,R)\ss\G$ the discretization of the disc $B(u_0,R)\ss\C$.
+It was noted by U.~B\"ucking \cite{Buck08} that, since the remainder in (\ref{Gasympt}) is of order $O(\mesh^2|u\!-\!u_0|^{-2})$, one can directly use R.~Duffin's ideas \cite{Duf53} in order to derive the Harnack Lemma for discrete harmonic functions.